blog

 Bring Orchids Indoors

-If you have been caring for your orchids outdoors, now – before temperatures begin falling below 55°F /13°C. This is a good time to bring your orchids back inside where they will be safe from frost.
+If you have been caring for your orchids outdoors, now is a good time to bring them indoors before temperatures fall below 55°F /13°C. This will protect your orchids from frost.

 Check for Pests and Disease